agvelazquez/CLI-app-to-ingest-data/README.md

 Use the command --help for more information.

 ### Areas of improvement
-- Use an open source SQL database such as SQLite
+- Use an open source SQL database such as SQLite where we can share the DB as a file
-- Improve code notation
 - Use partitions and indexes in SQL tables
 - Include a table with values in the output plot